 In addition, a separate Summary worksheet contains totals for each country, and grand totals for all countries combined, over a five-month period.
 Defined names are used to retrieve and calculate summary information from the individual sheets to display on the Summary sheet.
 For example, the following expression:

+'''

-''' #sum(CurrentValue) name("Country" & Country & month(PortfolioDate)) name("Country" & Country) creates two defined names: name("Country" & Country & month(PortfolioDate)) '''
+#sum(CurrentValue) name("Country" & Country &

+month(PortfolioDate)) name("Country" & Country)

+creates two defined names:

+name("Country" & Country & month(PortfolioDate))

+and:

+name("Country" & Country)

+'''